MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReceiveConnector.md

 ```

 ### -MaxHeaderSize
-!!!
-Exchange Server 2010

-The MaxHeaderSize parameter specifies in bytes the maximum size of the SMTP message header that the Receive connector accepts before it closes the connection.
-The default value is 65536 bytes.
-When you enter a value, qualify the value with one of the following units:

-- B (bytes)

-- KB (kilobytes)

-- MB (megabytes)

-- GB (gigabytes)

-Unqualified values are treated as bytes.
-The valid input range for this parameter is from 1 through 2147483647 bytes.

-!!!
-Exchange Server 2013

-The MaxHeaderSize parameter specifies in bytes the maximum size of the SMTP message header that the Receive connector accepts before it closes the connection.
-The default value is 65536 bytes.

-When you enter a value, qualify the value with one of the following units:

-- B (bytes)

-- KB (kilobytes)

-- MB (megabytes)

-- GB (gigabytes)

-- TB (terabytes)

-Unqualified values are treated as bytes.

-The valid input range for this parameter is from 1 through 2147483647 bytes.

-!!!
-Exchange Server 2016

 The MaxHeaderSize parameter specifies the maximum size of the SMTP message header before the Receive connector closes the connection.
 The default value is 256 kilobytes (262144 bytes).

 When you enter a value, qualify the value with one of the following units: